 Example: how to use a cosine calculator

-- Enter the angle.
-Switch between the units by a simple click on the unit name.
+Enter the angle.
+Switch between the units with a simple click on the unit name.
 Let's take 40° as an example.

-- Keep calm and read the result – in our case, cos(40°) ≈ 0.766 (remember, it's an approximate, cosine exact value can be found only for specific cases).
+Keep calm and read the result – in our case, cos(40°) ≈ 0.766 (remember, it's an approximate value; an exact cosine value can be found only for specific cases).